 Can I Buy Shares Without a Broker?

 - If you’re learning how to buy shares of stock can you do so without a broker?
 Nope.
 In fact, all trading is done through stock market brokers.
+You can’t just pull up to the drive through and order shares direct from the company.
 The best brokerage firms allow you to make money in the stock market.
 However, make sure you have the proper training.
-Without that, you’ll blow your account up.
+Without that, you’ll blow your account up

 How to Buy Shares of Stock Means Finding the Right Brokerage Firm